haehnpt/blur-anything/README.md

 # blur-anything
-Blur / unblur any element on a website via CTRL + Right Click
+A Firefox Extension to blur / unblur any element on a website via CTRL + Right Click

 ## Why does this exist?
 It is sometimes useful to hide business information or personal details when presenting something e.g. in a customer review.